mathigon/textbooks/content/sequences/content.md

 ---

-{.todo} There are different ways in which we can describe the pattern underlying a sequence mathematically.
-First let us represent every term in a sequence by a variable: let us call the nth term in the sequence xn.
-The first term of the sequence is represented by x1, the second term by x2, and so on.
-The x’s are simply place holders until we have calculated their actual value.
+When referring to sequences like this in mathematics, we often represent every term by a variable: the nth term in the sequence is `x_n`:

-{.todo} In general, you describe a sequence with subscripts that are used to index the terms.
-The kth term in the sequence is ak.

-{.todo} a1,a2,a3,a4,…,ak,…
+    p.text-center.s-orange
+      for i in [1, 2, 3, 4, 5, 6, 7]
+        span.math.n
+          msub
+            mi x
+            mn= i
+        | ,&nbsp;
+      | …

+Just like in equations, these variables are simply placeholders, until we have calculated their value.

 ---
 > id: triangle-numbers

-### Geometric Sequences
+### Triangle and Square Numbers

 All of the sequences above could be continued forever, up to infinity.
 But sequences in mathematics don't always have to be numbers.
 Here is a sequence